ProximalEnergy/docs-mdbook/src/pv_performance/uncertainty/uncertainty.md

 ## Soiling Sensor Uncertainty

-Looking at the image, I notice there are actually two tables.
-I'll help you format the first table (the system configuration table) in the markdown format you showed, since it contains more complete information:

 | Sensor                  | Measurement Uncertainty | Reference            |
 |-------------------------|-------------------------|----------------------|
 | Optical                 | ±4-7% (relative)        | [2](#2)              |